gjz78910/gjz78910.github.io/README.md

 2. Add new publication:
    1. Create a new file in the **_publication** folder
    2. Add pdf file in the **files** folder
+   3. The publication information will automatically appear if the path settings are correct
-3. Update the page contents: update the corresponding files in the **_pages** folder
+3. Update the main page contents: update the **about.md** files in the **_pages** folder